charlescrichton/file_metadata_finder/README.md

 #### Features:
 - Only shows hashes with multiple sources (similar datasets)
+- Includes example columns from the first file with that structure
 - For Excel files, includes sheet name in source description
 - Sources are listed as file paths or "file (sheet)" format
 - Table is sorted by hash value for consistency